JamesWoolfenden/learn-terraform/docs/aws-iam.md

 }
 ```

-This policy still isnt associated or attached to your role.
+This policy still isn't associated or attached to your role.
 A policy is attached with an **aws_iam_role_policy_attachment** resource.

 ```terraform